 including person-centered and community-wide efforts.

-Over the past year, the County of San Diego and community partners have made significant progress toward achieving Aging Roadmap objectives.
-Click the button below to see the official Board Letter submitted to the San Diego County Board of Supervisors.
-The Board Letter includes a summary of accomplishments across all ten Aging Roadmap areas.
+Over the past years, the County of San Diego and community partners have made significant progress toward achieving Aging Roadmap objectives.
+Click the buttons below to see the official Board Letters submitted to the San Diego County Board of Supervisors.
+The Board Letters include a summary of accomplishments across all ten Aging Roadmap areas for each year.